AndyPiddock/TinyIDE/README.md

 Converted to Gui and scriptonly behaviors by bwmilby, thank you.

+16-08-2019 - Allan, axsoft has made the following useful additions, thank you.

+Added script coloring to code peek window when hovering over an object added key down detection Cmd/Ctrl key down shows the text property of the object Option/Alt key down show the custom properties of the object Cmd/Ctrl and Shift keys down shows the Card script Option/Alt and Shift keys down shows the Stack Script See script button_BtnFSHoverInfo_13660 modified below

+Added two buttons 'Code' and 'Inspector' to the toolbar to quickly bring up card and stack code and properties Code button
+View stack & card scripts.
+With Cmd/Ctrl opens card script, with Option/Alt opens stack script Inspector button
+Open stack & card inspectors.
+With Cmd/Ctrl opens card inspector, with Option/Alt opens stack inspector

 __Installation__

 Download https://github.com/AndyPiddock/TinyIDE/archive/master.zip and extract to your working plugins directory and launch from the Development/Plugins menu of the standard LC IDE … done.